grierj/linode_dynamic_dns/README.md

 And edit the fields in that config file.
 The comments should explain what's going on.

+## Setting up your DNS

+In your Linode DNS manager pick the "Domain Zone" you want to put the record in.
+This is what goes in the "domain" section of the config file, btw.
+In that zone add a new A record.
+Set the TTL to 5 minutes (the lowest linode allows).
+Set the IP to something like 127.0.0.1 for now, it'll get updated via the script later.
+The name of this A record is what goes in the "record" section of the config.

 ## Usage

 After your config file is up to date, simply run: